Tioz90/MMAP2MAR/README.md

 The repository is organized along the following directory structure:

 * `src` - contains the source files
-* `uai/` - contains example graphical models
+* `uai` - contains example graphical models
-* `merlin/` - contains the `merlin` executable that should be called `merlin`, intermediate working files are also generated in here
+* `merlin` - contains the `merlin` executable that should be called `merlin`, intermediate working files are also generated in here

 # Runnig the Solver